rsdancey/google-sheets-functions/quickbooks-rust-service/DEVELOPMENT_ENVIRONMENT.md

 These are Rules that you must follow for this project:

 1. All the SDK components are registered; if you believe that a component is not registered, you are wrong and need to figure out how to find it and access it.
-2. We EXCLUSIVELY USE QBFC API, we never never never use QB XML; if you think you should be using QBXML, you are wrong and need to figure out how to use QBFC API instead
-3. As recently as 10pm on July 8th 2025 we had a working connection to the Quickbooks Sysetm, we triggered the authentication dialog on Quickbooks, we registered the app with Quickbooks, and we had a valid session to communicate with Quickbooks; if that level of funcationality works the problem is always with our code and not with Windows, Quickbooks or the Quickbooks SDK

 ==Rules for working with Windows==